mattysparkles/aicon/README.md

 Notes:
 - If `ELEVENLABS_API_KEY` and a voice are set (either `ELEVENLABS_VOICE_ID` or via `VOICE_MAP`/SMS keyword), the app generates and plays TTS using ElevenLabs.
 Otherwise, it falls back to OpenAI TTS, and only as a last resort uses Twilio's default `<Say>` voice.
 - Set `GREETING_TEXT` to override the first rotating greeting option.
+- Audio loudness: TTS output is post-amplified by default (`AUDIO_GAIN_DB=8`).
+Adjust or disable by setting `AUDIO_GAIN_DB`.

 ## Unified Webhook, Dynamic Greeting, Logging, and Voice Management

 - Use `/twilio` for both Voice and Messaging webhooks.
 The app auto-detects and returns the correct TwiML.
-- Calls start with a rotating greeting like “Hey, it's Sparkles — what's on your mind today?” and gather speech for up to `GATHER_TIMEOUT` seconds.
+- Calls start with a rotating greeting like “Hey, it's Sparkles — what's on your mind today?” and gather speech for up to `GATHER_TIMEOUT` seconds (default 8–10s).
+On the `ONBOARDING_PHONE_NUMBER`, Sparkles uses an onboarding intro and specifically asks “Do you already have an AICon account?”
 - If the caller is silent, we play: “Still with me?
 Just say something or hang tight!” and continue the gather.
 - Every SMS and voice turn logs to the database with user id (phone), input type, transcript, response, model, and voice id (for voice calls).
 - SMS commands for voice selection:
   - `voice list` — show available voice keywords from `VOICE_MAP`
   - `voice <keyword>` — set voice preference (e.g., `voice sparkles`)
   - `upgrade voice <keyword>` — alias to set voice preference

+## Brand Context and Help Menu

+- Brand context is configurable via `config/brand.json` and is injected as a system prompt for both SMS and voice GPT replies, making the agent brand-aware (AICon/Sparkles).
+- SMS `help` (or `--help`, `-h`) returns a concise command menu.
+On a user's first SMS, the menu is also sent automatically.

+## Security Phrase Enforcement

+- Users can set a security phrase via voice (`set pass`) or SMS (`set pass <phrase>`).
+- When `REQUIRE_SECURITY_FOR_ASSIGNED=true`, calls or SMS to a user’s assigned number require verification before usage.
+The `MASTER_PHONE_NUMBER` is exempt.

 ## Billing & Subscriptions (Phase 2)